The Big O: Production and release

 The Big O premiered on October 13, 1999, on Wowow.
 When the production staff was informed the series would be shortened to 13 episodes, the writers decided to end it with a cliffhanger, hoping the next 13 episodes would be picked up.
 In April 2001, The Big O premiered on Cartoon Network's Toonami lineup.

 The series garnered positive fan response internationally that resulted in a second season co-produced by Cartoon Network and Sunrise.
 Season two premiered on Japan's Sun Television in January 2003, with the American premiere taking place seven months later as an Adult Swim exclusive.
 The second season would not be seen on Toonami until July 27, 2013, 10 years after it began airing on Adult Swim.

 The second season was scripted by Chiaki Konaka with input from the American producers.
 Cartoon Network raised two requests for the second season: more action and reveal the mystery in the first season, although Kazuyoshi Katayama admitted that he did not intend to reveal it, just to make an anthology of adventures set in the universe.
 Along with the 13 episodes of season two, Cartoon Network had an option for 26 additional episodes to be written by Konaka, but according to Jason DeMarco, executive producer for season two, the middling ratings and DVD sales in the United States and Japan made any further episodes impossible to be produced.

 Following the closure of Bandai Entertainment by parent company in 2012, Sunrise announced at Otakon 2013 that Sentai Filmworks rescued both seasons of The Big O. On June 20, 2017, Sentai Filmworks released both seasons on Blu-ray.
+In August 2026, Discotek Media announced that it would release both seasons on a Blu-ray set in October of the same year, in Japanese with English subtitles and with an English dub, and the second season will include the 5.1 audio mix of the English dub.